ifhammohamed1111/E-Commerce-Micro/README.md

 The Cart service is responsible for managing the user's shopping cart.
 It provides APIs for adding, updating, and removing items from the cart, as well as retrieving cart information.

+## Functional Requirement

+1. Listing of the available products
+2. User sign-up - sign-in
+3. Add product to cart
+4. Add product to wishlist
+5. Place an order
+6. View order

 ## Features

 The following features are implemented in this application: